 - An early start is very popular within the German culture, with some employees choosing to start work as early as 6.30am and leave the office at 3pm, which allows them to enjoy the sun in the summer.
 Additionally, employees are expected to leave on time, as staying after working hours is not seen as hard-working but more as bad time management and planning.

 - When it comes to medical care, Germany has one of the best healthcare services in the world.
 By law everyone is required to have medical insurance, even if you’re unemployed or unable to work.
 On top of that many German employers offer to cover half of the costs for public medical insurance to their employees.

 - Many German companies also offer different benefits to show their appreciation to their employees.
 Sometimes, this means partially sponsoring a public transportation card or a gym pass.
 Other times this could be free quarterly massages and free breakfasts or lunches.
 Companies are always trying hard to attract and retain the best employees possible.

 These are just a few examples of why Germany is a great country to work in.
 Now, let’s have a look at life in Sweden.

-Life in Sweden
+Life of a SAP Consultant in Sweden